 He continued to speak out in favor of left and liberal causes, Greek-Turkish-Cypriot relations, and against the War in Iraq.
 He has consistently opposed oppressive regimes and he was a key voice against the Greek junta (1967-1974), which imprisoned him for many years.

 “If I had not experienced what I experienced, I would not have written this music.

 Music for me has never been an end in itself, it is something that I have lived.”

 Mikis Theodorakis was born on the Greek island of Chios on 29 July 1925 and spent his childhood years in different provincial Greek cities such as Mytilene, Cephallonia, Patras, Pyrgos, and Tripoli.
 His father, a lawyer and a civil servant, was from the small village of Kato Galatas, Crete and his mother, Aspasia Poulakis, was from an ethnically Greek family in Çeşme, in what is today Turkey.
-He was raised with Greek folk music and was influenced by Byzantine liturgy; as a child, he had already talked about becoming a composer.
+As a youth he was inlfuenced by the Byazntine liturgy and the Greek folks songs and folk music.

-His fascination with music began in early childhood; he taught himself to write his first songs without access to musical instruments.
-He went to Athens in 1943, and became a member of a Reserve Unit of ELAS, and led a troop in the fight against the British and the Greek right in the Dekemvriana.
+This fascination with music began in early childhood as he started talking from a very young age about becoming a composer and he taught himself to write his first songs without access to musical instruments.
+Theodorakis went to Athens in 1943, in the middle of the war (World War II), to become a member of a Reserve Unit of ELAS (Greek People’s Liberation Army) a leftist guerilla organization, and led a troop in the fight against the British and the Greek right in the Dekemvriana (Greek civil war at the end of Wordl War II).
 During the Greek Civil War he was arrested, sent into exile on the island of Icaria and then deported to the island of Makronisos, where he was tortured and twice buried alive.